dimagi/commcare-sync-ansible/README.md

 sudo certbot --nginx
 ```

+You'll need to repeat this process for each site (e.g. commcare-sync and superset).
 You may also need to open up port 443 on AWS.

 **Note that once you install HTTPS, running a full `ansible-playbook` will undo the changes!**